-Occasionally, if the time and place is right, I’ll host sapo (aka kambo) frog medicine ceremonies.
 At times I lend a hand to my Peru crew — Ruber and the family at Aucayacu Camp / Extreme Forest Expeditions — who run deep and magical jungle trips.
-For the past several years I’ve been an Editor, designer, caretaker and moderator of Ayahuasca.com.
+For the several years I was an Editor, designer, caretaker and moderator of Ayahuasca.com.

 What ayahuasca teaches is that right now, at every moment, we already live in the magic forest